lincbrain/linc-convert/docs/installation.md

    ```bash
    linc-convert psoct --help
    ```
-And view the full list of parameters by running, for example:
+6. View the full list of parameters by running, for example:
    ```bash
    linc-convert psoct single-volume --help
    ```